limbernie/limbernie.github.io/_posts/2018-11-18-moonraker-1-walkthrough.md

 ### Privilege Escalation

-During enumeration of `jaws`'s account, I noticed that Postfix is listening locally at `25/tcp`.
+During enumeration of `jaws`'s account, I notice that Postfix is listening locally at `25/tcp`.

 <a class="image-popup" title="Who's that?">
 ![a161ae39.png](/assets/images/posts/moonraker-1-walkthrough/a161ae39.png)
 </a>

-Pivoting on that, I noticed four mailboxes in `/var/mail` but I lacked the permissions to read them.
+Pivoting on that, I notice four mailboxes in `/var/mail` but I lack the permissions to read them.

 <a class="image-popup" title="You shall not pass!">
 ![cad72d13.png](/assets/images/posts/moonraker-1-walkthrough/cad72d13.png)